 Fruit flies live all over the U.S., and grow quickly.
 According to WebMD, “An adult female fruit fly can lay up to 2,000 eggs on the surface of anything that’s moist and rotting.
 Within 30 hours, tiny maggots hatch and start to eat the decayed food.
 Within two days, they’re all grown up and ready to mate.”
 Since they’re drawn to moisture and rotten food, they’ll often end up in your trash can, your rotten fruit and the kitchen drain, which is full of moisture and tiny pieces of food.
 In some cases you’ll see them fly up out of the drain.
 This can be particularly likely if you have a somewhat clogged sink or disposal that clears out slowly.
 This preserves more moisture and food debris that attracts these insects and allows them to thrive and reproduce.

 How Bad Are They?

 When fruit flies transfer from a dirty surface to a clean one, they carry germs with them.
 This might include listeria, salmonella and even E. coli.
 All of these bacteria can cause serious cases of food poisoning.

 What Can I Do About Them?

-To avoid attracting fruit flies:
+To minimize encouraging fruit flies:

-- Refrigerate whatever you can.
+- Refrigerate whenever you can.